Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 6. REC Shutter

-If movies like The Blair Witch Project, Paranormal Activity and reality shows such as Ghost Hunters have scared the daylights out of you, wait until you play Shutter.
+If movies like The Blair Witch Project, Paranormal Activity, or reality shows like Ghost Hunters have scared the daylights out of you, wait until you play Shutter.
 The game lets you capture paranormal entities through the lens of a handheld camera.
-You will be exploring dark areas of a haunted madhouse, solving puzzles and occasionally bumping into paranormal entities.
+You will be exploring dark areas of a haunted madhouse, solving puzzles, and occasionally bumping into paranormal entities.

 REC Shutter can be extremely frightening if played after dark, with your headphones on.
 You can download this free survival horror game from sites like IndieDB and Desura.